release-drafter/release-drafter/README.md

 ## Contributing

-Third-pary contributions are welcome! 🙏🏼 See [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step instructions.
+Third-party contributions are welcome! 🙏🏼 See [CONTRIBUTING.md](CONTRIBUTING.md) for step-by-step instructions.

 If you need help or have a question, let me know via a GitHub issue.